picosh/official-blog/imgs-market-research.md

 # Feature comparison

 Comparing cheapest option for all paid services.
+There's an entire class of general purpose object storage services (S3, R2, etc.) that I do want to investigate but their pricing model (pay for use) are different from most of these so I'm going to ignore them for now.
+However I do want to acknowldege that they can be used for image hosting.

 ## photos.google.com